haltakov/simple-photo-gallery/doc/Usage.md

 ### Online album

+> *Warning*: This is an experimental feature, because OneDrive and Google Photos don't officially support links to individual photos, but only to albums that can be viewed on their web sites.
+Therefore, your gallery may stop working at some point in time.

+> Note: currently only photos and no videos are supported.

 You can also create a gallery from an online album on [OneDrive](https://onedrive.live.com/) or [Google Photos](https://www.google.com/photos/about/) (please let me know if you want support for other cloud providers).
 You need to create an album and get link that can be shared with other people (click on the share button).

 ```